 During the summer months, you’ll catch a bit of summer high season traffic, but if you can stand the crowds you’ll be rewarded with warm temps (mid-80s for the air and low 70s in the water) and plenty of open attractions.
 For more affordable rates and lesser crowds consider visiting in September or October when the weather is still warm (highs in the mid-80s and 70s) and there is more lodging availability.

-We have always loved Florida, from visiting the theme parks in Orlando to making memories in Miami but the beaches in South Walton is so family friendly and is perfect for a relaxed, elegant, idyllic coastal vacation that makes you come back year after year.
+We have always loved Florida, from visiting the theme parks in Orlando to making memories in Miami but the beaches in South Walton is so family-friendly and is perfect for a relaxed, elegant, idyllic coastal vacation that makes you come back year after year.

-See here for more information about Restaurants, Events and Happenings in and around the beach communities of 30A
+See here for more information about Restaurants, Events, and Happenings in and around the beach communities of 30A

 See here for Vacation Rentals in South Walton and the best things to do on scenic 30A.

 PIN IT FOR LATER